-Present: Commissioners Brown, Devine (via teleconference) and Kennedy (via teleconference) Absent: None Also Present: Staff: Frank Miller, Executive Director; John Hatanaka, Senior Deputy Executive Director; Anthony DeFrenza, Director of Engineering and Maintenance; Tom Janowitz, Sr. Manager, Ground Access 1.
-Approval of Agenda The agenda was approved as submitted.
-2. Public Comment There were no public comments.
-3. Approval of Minutes a.
-October 19, 2020 Commissioner Kennedy (via teleconference) moved approval of the minutes of the October 19, 2020 meeting seconded by Commissioner Brown.
-There being no objection, a voice vote was taken to accommodate those participating via teleconference.
+Commissioners Brown, Devine (via teleconference) and Kennedy (via teleconference) None Staff: Frank Miller, Executive Director; John Hatanaka, Senior Deputy Executive Director; Anthony DeFrenza, Director of Engineering and Maintenance; Tom Janowitz, Sr. Manager, Ground Access The agenda was approved as submitted.
+There were no public comments.
+Commissioner Kennedy (via teleconference) moved approval of the minutes of the October 19, 2020 meeting seconded by Commissioner Brown.
+There- being no objection, a voice vote was taken to accommodate those participating via teleconference.
 The motion was approved (3-0).

-4. Contracts and Leases a.
-Design Services- Replacement Airfield Lighting Vault Staff sought a Committee recommendation to the Commission to resume design services for the replacement Airfield Lighting Vault under the terms of an existing Professional Services Agreement with Lean issue a new notice to proceed.
+4. Contracts and Leases

+a.
+Design Services- Replacement Airfield Lighting Vault Staff sought a Committee recommendation to the Commission to resume design services for the replacement Airfield Lighting Vault under the terms of an existing Professional Services Agreement with Lean Engineering and authorize the Executive Director to issue a new notice to proceed.